buckferbwild/ModernWordPressWebsite/README.md

 ## Installation

-Despite being a Theme in practical terms, *Modern WordPress Website* is installed as a mu-plugin.
+*Modern WordPress Website* is installed as a mu-plugin.
 This way we intercept WordPress requests at an earlier stage and have more control over the application.

 To get started, simply follow these steps in a clean WordPress installation: